Type 2 Diabetes Guide

 If you have been recently diagnosed with , it's easy to feel overwhelmed with information and trying to choose a test kit just adds to the information overload.
 Your doctor or diabetes educator can help you find the right supplies and may even have demo units or samples at the office so that you can try them out.

 In a blood glucose monitor, look for: ease of use, readability, cost, how easy it is to care for, and extra features.
-Extra features can include conveniences like a memory function that stores your blood glucose readings, or the ability to have your test results read out loud to you as well as displayed (especially helpful for people with vision problems).
+Extra features can include conveniences like a memory function that stores your blood glucose readings, a light to improve visibility of your reading, or the ability to have your test results read out loud to you as well as displayed (especially helpful for people with vision problems).
 Some glucose meters will even allow a test site other than the fingertip.
 The lancet comes in various sizes and they don't all work with every blood glucose monitor, so be sure to check before you buy.

 Test strips will be the biggest expense.
-Your blood sample is placed on the strip, which is then fed to the monitor where your blood glucose level is read.
+The lancet is used to get a blood sample, which is then placed on the strip.
+The strip is fed into the monitor where your blood glucose level is read.

-Blood pressure monitors are readily carried in stores.
+Blood pressure monitor are readily carried in stores.
 The blood pressure cuff is wrapped around your upper arm and blood pressure read.
 People with diabetes should regularly monitor their blood pressure in addition to blood glucose, since chronic high blood pressure can lead to additional health problems.
+If you have larger arms, look for a monitor with extended-length cuffs in order to get more accurate readings.

 Finally, the log book is for keeping records.
-Record your blood glucose readings, exercise, carbohydrate intake, and any other notes that could have impacted your blood sugar.
+Record your blood glucose readings and highlight or notate any unusual readings (either unusually high or unusually low).
+Add notes about exercise, carbohydrate intake, and anything else that could have impacted your blood sugar.
 These records can be very useful when looking for patterns or just in case medications or insulin need to be adjusted.

 A diabetes test kit is an important part of managing the disease.
 Ask your doctor or diabetes education for suggestions or assistance on choosing a kit that's right for you.